arafatkhan/arafatkhan/README.md

 <div align="center">

-**"Turning ideas into digital reality, one live project at a time!"** ✨
+**"Building full-stack solutions with React, Python, and PostgreSQL - one project at a time!"** ✨

-*Check out my live demos and let's build something amazing together!* 🚀
+*Check out my live demos and let's build amazing data-driven applications together!* 🚀

 </div>